Improvement in Butterfly Check Valves

 According to the failure of the butterfly check valve, the structure of the valve disc and the connection between the valve disc and the positioning rod can be improved to eliminate the stress concentration at the connection part, reduce the probability of failure of the butterfly check valve when it is used, and prolong the service life of the check valve.
 The disc of the butterfly check valve and the connection between the disc and the positioning rod are improved, and the finite element software is used to simulate and analyze; an improved scheme to solve stress concentration is proposed.
 The structure model of the improved scheme is shown in Figure 1.

-check valve to reduce the weight of the disc, thereby changing the force distribution of the disc, and observe the force of the disc and the connection between the disc and the positioning rod.
+(1) Improve the form of the disc.
+Design grooves on the disc of the check valve to reduce the weight of the disc, thereby changing the force distribution of the disc, and observe the force of the disc and the connection between the disc and the positioning rod.
 This solution can make the force of the valve disc more uniform, and effectively improve the stress concentration of the butterfly check valve.

 (2) Improve the form of the disc, and carry out an arc-shaped thickening design on the back of the check valve disc to improve the strength of the disc, thereby changing the force distribution of the disc, making the force of the disc more uniform, and improving the stress concentration of the butterfly check.